ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 ## Advanced Normalization Tools (ANTsX)

 <!--%\input{antsx_functionality_table} -->
-The Advanced Normalization Tools (ANTsX) framework has been used in a number of applications for mapping mouse brain data as part of core processing steps in various workflows[ref], particularly its pairwise, intensity-based image registration capabilities and bias field correction.
+The Advanced Normalization Tools (ANTsX) framework has been used in a number of applications for mapping mouse brain data as part of core processing steps in various workflows[@pagani:2016aa;@Anderson:2019aa;@Ni:2020aa;@allan:2019aa;@Yao:2023aa], particularly its pairwise, intensity-based image registration capabilities and bias field correction.
 Historically, ANTsX development is originally based on fundamental approaches to image mapping [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:1993aa], particularly in the human brain,